 We will take a closer look at Cause #1 – a low-quality database of email addresses, and how to avoid being counted as spam because of this reason.

 It is vital for successful sales via email to have a clean and high-quality email database.
 However, eventually any database will get duplicates, addresses with errors, and broken or unsupported emails.
-That is why an important step here is the validation of email addresses.
+That is why an important step here is the email address verification.

 What is the purpose of email validation?